DefGuard/docs/deployment-strategies/standalone-package-based-installation/gateway.md

 pkg add defguard-gateway-X.Y.Z_x86_64-unknown-freebsd.pkg
 ```

-You can check if Defguard Gateway has been installed properly:
+You can check whether Defguard Gateway has been installed correctly:

 ```
 # defguard-gateway -V